Terry-Kusunoki-Martin/garbage-collector/README.md

+This was a project in which my partner and I implemented a garbage collector for our compiler.
 The compiler my partner and I wrote is in compile.ml.
 The garbage collector, which uses a mark, forward, and compact paradigm, is written in gc.c.
-Test cases are written in gctest.c.
+Our test cases are written in gctest.c.
 The description for this project from my instructor is copied below.

 # Garbage Snake...?